AlexTzk/gcp-infrastructure/README.md

 - **Infrastructure as Code (IaC):** Ensuring reproducibility and version control.
 - **Modular Design:** Allowing each component to be managed and reused independently.
 - **Scalability and Maintainability:** Facilitating easy updates and rollbacks.

+## Features
+- **Private by default:** Ensuring no endpoints are exposed directly and every component is VPC native to a Private Subnet.
+Employing a GLOBAL HTTPS Load Balancer to proxy through HTTPS to our various Backends.
+Employing Cloud SQL Proxy and Service Account for GKE to PostgreSQL connectivity
+- **Predictable EGRESS** EGRESS is configured through a NAT Gateway that has one IP assigned to so we can easily whitelist this address to other Cloud Providers or OnPrem tools
+- **Scalable** Using Serverless and GKE to be able to scale effectively and quickly
+- **Versatility and Fast IO** Employing NFS shares on a RAID volume composed of NVMEs.
+This ensures very fast speeds for our GKE volumes.
+- **Bastion VM via Cloud IAP** One central point for managing all resources that's secured through Cloud Identity Aware Proxy
+- **Security** Minimal scope Firewall rules to not expose ports or endpoints unnecesarily
+- **High Availability** PostgreSQL and GKE cluster are highly available and resistant to zone failures
+- **Disaster Recovery** Disaster recovery and Business Continuity plan compliant with Point in Time Recovery

 By centralizing GCP infrastructure, you can rapidly spin up (or tear down) resources and track changes over time through Git.
 It also helps with Business continuity and Disaster recovery plans.